 - Not entice patients from another Member or hypnotherapy practitioner.

 - Respect the fact that the treatment given in other therapies may be given in good faith without necessarily agreeing with such treatment.
-(Any Member publicly disagreeing with other forms of treatment must state that it is their
+(Any Member publicly disagreeing with other

-personal view and not necessarily that of the Association).
+forms of treatment must state that it is their personal view and not necessarily that of the Association).

 - Refer a patient to another Member or to another therapist if the patient may benefit further or quicker by this action.
-The best interests of the patient will be taken into account at all times.
-Care will be taken to refer only to therapists
+The best interests of the patient will be taken into account at all

-who have standards and methods of treatment proven in practice.
+times.
+Care will be taken to refer only to therapists who have standards and methods of treatment proven in practice.

-- Inform the PHPA, upon initial application, of any complaint or disciplinary action made or taken against them by any professional body and further inform the PHPA, in writing, of any subsequent action taken against them whilst a member of
+- Inform the PHPA, upon initial application, of any complaint or disciplinary action made or taken against them by any professional body and further inform the PHPA, in writing, of any

 - Inform the PHPA, in writing, of any alteration in circumstance which would affect either their position or ability as practitioners.